All the Stars in the Universe

 - The player can enter houses and explore them.

-- The game can be saved by pressing "S".
+- The game can be saved.
 (It is saved in local storage, which means you shouldn't play in Incognito Mode, nor clear your browser settings.)

 This game is an experiment into meaningful, story-driven tiny games.
 It is and will always be free and open source.
 That's why I'll keep track of my to-do list here.
 If you have any ideas, just tell me and who knows what can happen.